Comparing OSRM vs Valhalla for retail catchment analysis

 Deployment & Pipeline Optimization

 When scaling batch isochrone generation, implement exponential backoff and coordinate deduplication to respect rate limits.
-Retail planners should also cache polygon geometries using spatial hashing (e.g., H3 or S2 grids) to avoid redundant network queries for overlapping site evaluations.
-Polygon validation via shapely.validation.make_valid() is non-negotiable in production; malformed geometries will break downstream spatial joins with census demographics or footfall datasets.
+Retail planners should cache polygon geometries using spatial hashing (e.g., H3 or S2 grids) to avoid redundant network queries for overlapping site evaluations.
+Polygon validation via shapely.validation.make_valid() is non-negotiable; malformed geometries will break downstream spatial joins with census demographics or footfall datasets.

 For authoritative API specifications and parameter tuning, consult the official Valhalla API Documentation and the OSRM HTTP API Reference.
 Geometry validation and spatial operations should follow the Shapely Documentation standards to ensure topological integrity across GIS environments.

-By aligning costing models with retail accessibility requirements and enforcing strict error handling, location intelligence teams can deploy automated catchment analysis pipelines that scale across regional portfolios while maintaining sub-meter spatial accuracy.
+By aligning costing models with retail accessibility requirements and enforcing strict error handling, location intelligence teams can deploy automated catchment analysis pipelines that scale across regional portfolios while maintaining sub-metre spatial accuracy.